 The Council of NIPEC is accountable for internal control.
-As Accounting Officer and Chief Executive of the Council, I have responsibility for maintaining a sound system of internal governance that supports the achievement of the organisation's policies, aims and objectives, whilst safeguarding the public funds and assets for which I am responsible, in accordance with the responsibilities assigned to me by the Department of Health, Social Services and Public Safety.
+As Accounting Officer and Chief Executive of the Council, I have responsibility for maintaining a sound system of internal governance that supports the achievement of the organisation's policies, aims and objectives, whilst safeguarding the public funds and assets for which I am responsible, in accordance with the responsibilities assigned to me by the Department of Health.

-The accountability arrangements in respect of the relationship between the Council and the DHSSPS are set out in a 'Management Statement and Financial Memorandum', which has been published by the DHSSPS and agreed with the Council.
+The accountability arrangements in respect of the relationship between the Council and the DoH are set out in a 'Management Statement and Financial Memorandum' (MS/FM), which has been published by the DoH and agreed with the Council.
 A copy of this document is placed on the NIPEC website (www.nipec.hscni.net).
-NIPEC has, during the year, had several Accountability Review meetings with its DHSSPS sponsoring department; these include at least one meeting chaired by the Permanent Secretary of the DHSSPS.
+To note that a final revised version of the MS/FM is currently awaited from Sponsor Branch following DoF approval.
+NIPEC has, during the year, had several meetings with its Sponsor Branch together with Ground Clearing and Accountability Review meetings.
+The latter includes at least one meeting chaired by the Permanent Secretary of the DoH.